PhoenixTales/wiki.gothicarchive.org/religion.md

 - according to _Y'Berion_, awakening The Sleeper `will cause the magical barrier to burst` (`Story 3.3 draft`)

 ## Shugul Sath
-- also known as the Smoke Hunter
+- also known as the _Smoke Hunter_
+- also known as the _Shadow Walker_, which in the alpha scripts is used as codename for the _Shadowbeast_, suggesting that _Shadowbeast_ might have originated as the animal form of _Shugul Sath_
 - can take human form of _The Old Man_
 - `Some think that it is an ancient being that has roamed the cosmos for millennia, and that just happened to be trapped in this barrier on its way around the world`
 - appears as giant black panther with yellow glowing eyes